tshuenhau/statusPi/README.md

-# statusPi: a minimal e-Ink IoT dashboard
+# statusPi: a tiny & minimal e-Ink IoT dashboard
 ## Description:
 A small little e-Ink dashboard that displays the online status of your IoT devices.
 Status is marked as **online** if pinging it results in a response and **offline** otherwise.
 ## Things needed: